corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Machine empires won't get a Machine World opinion because they integrate it (debuffs suck)
     * Don't add duplicate modifiers to Machine Worlds
 * 2.0.0 Update mod for Stellaris version 3.1.1 "Lem"
-    * Remove district overrides - now much more compatible with other mods!
+    * Update district overrides to import new features, such as the special new artificer and catalytic technician jobs
     * Update `col_mac_factory` override
-    * Update Malfunctioning Replicator Bay blocker to also block the free Roboticist job
+    * Add Malfunctioning Replicator Bay blocker override to also block the free Roboticist job

 ## Source Code